ChiareDaze/Ineffable-Notes/Notes/Altri/How To AfterEffects.md

 ![[Pasted image 20250714233143.png|400]]

 To create a new project, click on *New Project*.
-Otherwise, select *Open Project* and and select the file based on its location in the directories.
+Otherwise, select *Open Project* and select the file based on its location in the directories.

 Once the project is open, the main interface of After Effects will be displayed (as previously explained).
 So, the next step is to create a composition and import the files you want to use and then edit them as needed.